hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 -It's so verbose, just infer it
 -Just use an IDE and hover

+Writing the type is verbose but writing lifetimes isn't?

 I code for my future self.
 When I haven't seen a project in 6 months and can't remember anything,
 what do you think I would prefer to see:
 1. Cryptic short names and inferred types